BohnChen/Algorithm/README.md

 # Algorithm
-Record my footprint on the path of algorithm
+Record my footsteps on the path of algorithm